“Sociology is a Lacanian sin in my family””

 Whether or not this comes anywhere close to what is really going on in the mind or loins of any particular real fujoshi enthusiast is irrelevant.

-Similarly, all that one gets from analyzing these texts is that the female Japanese writers wanted to show that a Japanese female writer could deploy some heavy perverse stuff and retain agency throughout the entire operation; remain in total control of all levels, of all varieties of perverse imaginings.
+Similarly, all that one gets from analyzing these texts is that the Japanese women writers wanted to show that a Japanese woman writer could deploy some heavy perverse stuff and retain agency throughout the entire operation; remain in total control of all levels, of all varieties of perverse imaginings.
 So..
 That makes sense too: that’s how sexual fantasies are supposed to happen.
-Is there a suggestion that “normal” female sexual fantasies are entirely passive?
+Is there a suggestion that “normal” woman’s sexual fantasies are entirely passive?

 In a high lit fiction, the author can chase pathology around in a maze forever..
 It eventually folds into itself so many times as to become the fetish itself – that is, it redoubles the action of pathology inscribed within the narrative onto the act of consuming the narrative.
 This is a standard modernist/ postmodernist writing technique..
 Even for theory!
 Go read some Kristeva on Celine or Duras.